kheller18/data-structures-algorithms/questions/CSS.md

 38. What does `* { box-sizing: border-box; }` do?
 What are its advantages?
    + It makes every element in the document include the padding and border in the element’s inner dimension for the height and width computation.
-   + In box-sizing: border-box, The height of an element is now calculated by the content's height + vertical padding + vertical border width.
+   + In box-sizing: border-box, The height of an element is now calculated by the `content's height + vertical padding + vertical border width`.
-   + The width of an element is now calculated by the content's width + horizontal padding + horizontal border width.
+   + The width of an element is now calculated by the content's `width + horizontal padding + horizontal` border width.

 39. What does `!important` mean in CSS?
    + The style is having the important will have the highest precedence and it overrides the cascaded property.